krailis/advanced-db/README.md

 ## Setting up the Auction Server

-Before doing anything change your directory to /advdbproj and compile the code by running "make".
+Before doing anything change your directory to /advdbproj and compile the code.

+##
 Run

     ./initDB.sh

 before the first time you run the auction server.
 You should have previously created two databases called "advdb1" and "advdb2" under the user "postgres" with password "postgres".
 More info is included in the documentation.
+##
 Run

     ./driver.sh <arg>